Bachelor of Psychological Science

 a.
 Explain key theories, principles and research findings in cognitive psychology

 c.
-Analyse the strengths and limitations of contemporary psychological perspectives on cognition as applied across the lifespan and to different cultures
+Analyze the strengths and limitations of contemporary psychological perspectives on cognition as applied across the lifespan and to different cultures

 d.
 Apply knowledge of cognitive psychology to enhance cognitive performance in the real world